Email FacebookTwitterMenu burgerClose thin

 Social Security adjusts the auxiliary benefits it pays to keep the family benefit below the maximum.
 The primary earner’s benefits are never reduced due to the family benefit exceeding the maximum allowed.
 Only auxiliary benefits are reduced.

-The reduction gets distributed equally among the family members receiving auxiliary benefits.
-In the above example, the spouse and the child would each have their benefits reduced by $200 to keep the family benefit from exceeding the maximum of $3,600.
+Social Security distributes the reduction equally among the family members receiving auxiliary benefits.
+In the above example, the spouse and disabled child would each have their benefits reduced by approximately $236 to keep the family benefit from exceeding the maximum of $3,528.26.

 Maximum Family Benefit Exceptions

 The maximum family benefit applies differently in some situations.
-For example, an ex-spouse is usually entitled to claim benefits based on his or her former spouses’ earnings record.
+For example, an ex-spouse may claim benefits based on a former spouse’s earnings record.
 These benefits don’t count against the maximum family limit.

 A non-working spouse who retires before reaching full retirement age could qualify for a reduced percentage of the primary breadwinner’s benefits.
 And if a family has two earners who are both eligible for benefits, each spouse can receive 100% of their own benefit, even if this would put the family over the maximum.
 This is because it only applies to benefits that can be claimed based on one earner’s record.

 Another special case is when a minor dependent child is entitled to receive benefits from both retired parents.
-Then, Social Security uses a different limit, called the combined family maximum.
+In such cases, Social Security applies the combined family maximum.
 The family maximum in this case can be as high as the total of both parents’ calculated family maximum, as long as it doesn’t exceed the combined family maximum.

 Bottom Line